The Family & Readiness Center is open for normal business hours.

-The Transition Assistance Program provides the tools and training to retiring or separating Air Force members, DoD civilians and their family members, necessary to help them make a successful transition from the military.
+The Transition Assistance Program (TAP) provides the necessary tools and training for a successful transition from the military.
 It provides individualized transition counseling to help clients explore and assess their employment strengths.
-The bottom line is to provide the customer with as many transition options as possible.
+Our desire is to provide the Air Force member, DOD civilians, and their families with as many transition options as possible.

 The 48th FW Installation Voter Assistance (IVA) Office is part of the Federal Voting Assistance Program (FVAP) and is a Department of Defense (DoD) organization that works to ensure Air Force members, their eligible family members, and overseas citizens are aware of their right to vote and have the tools and resources to successfully do so from anywhere in the world.